flareteam/flare-engine/README.engine.md

 repository.
 As the engine became mature, the game content was moved to an extra repository and is now called [flare-game]. (happened around sept.
 2012)

+Flare-engine is a runtime only.
+For creating maps, we use an external GUI program.

+All the other components of Flare game development are done with plain text files.
+These files are formatted similar to INI files.

 [flare-game]: https://github.com/clintbellanger/flare-game

 ## Copyright and License